scientistigwe/TTA-home-learning/README.md

 # TTA-home-learning
-This is a repository of my learning during TTA-h
+This is a repository of my learning during TTA programme.